Profile

 📦 Storage

-• Store them in a cool, dry place away from any humidity.
+• Make sure to keep them in a cool, dry place away from moisture that could soften them.

-• To refresh their aroma, warm them in the oven at 120°C for a few minutes.
+• To revive their original crunch, warm them gently in a low oven for a few minutes before serving.

 🍷 Pairing